Jayne is Pro Bono Counsel to Reed Smith, where she leads the firm's Human Rights Team, which comprises more than 100 lawyers firm-wide.

 In April 2006, Jayne represented a Congolese woman imprisoned for six weeks and subjected to daily rapes.
 The Fifth Circuit had rejected her appeal on the ground that her torture was not politically motivated.
 Jayne filed a motion to reopen based on new evidence, and she launched an advocacy campaign with the help of several human rights organizations.
 This campaign led to thousands of letters reaching the desk of then-U.S. Attorney General John Ashcroft.
 Shortly thereafter, the government joined in Jayne’s motion, and the client ultimately received asylum.

-In 2009, she won asylum for a 17-year old girl from Guatemala who was persecuted on account of her indigenous origin.
-She also achieved stipulated resolution in a case on behalf of a 16-year old client from Guatemala who was subjected to extreme family violence and sexual abuse.
-In these cases and others, Fleming was able to provide the U.S. courts with essential evidence by flying in experts from on-the-ground relief agencies in other countries, such as the Center for Women’s Rights, which works directly with the most at-risk women and children in Honduras.
+In 2009, Jayne won asylum for a 17-year-old girl from Guatemala who was persecuted because of her indigenous origin.
+She also achieved stipulated resolution in a case on behalf of a 16-year-old client from Guatemala who was subjected to extreme family violence and sexual abuse.
+In these cases and others, Jayne was able to provide the U.S. courts with essential evidence by flying in experts from on-the-ground relief agencies in other countries, such as the Center for Women’s Rights, which works directly with the most at-risk women and children in Honduras.

 In 2011, she won four more cases, gaining protection for a teenage boy from Honduras, who was subjected to extreme sexual exploitation; securing safety for an HIV-positive woman, who was subjected to extreme domestic violence and abuse; preventing the deportation of a woman from Liberia, who suffered domestic violence and abuse; and winning asylum for a gay man from Morocco, who feared prosecution for refusing to hide his sexual orientation.